Xetibo/ReSet-Doc/sections/comparison.typ

 )

 For Reset, the usage of dynamic plugins is the most suitable option for creating a plugin system.
-Not only will this guarantee that any Rust functionality will work, it will also ensure that resources are shared between the daemon and the user interface.
+Not only will this guarantee that any Rust functionality will work, but it will also ensure that resources are shared between the daemon and the user interface.